 Do darker leaves have more chlorophyll?

-Plants that grow in shady regions contain chlorophyll b, which can absorb low intensity light.
+Actually, plants that grow in shady regions contain chlorophyll b, which can absorb low-intensity light.
 The leaves of such plants are darker compared to the leaves of plants that grow in light with high intensity.

 - Photosynthesis ☀️ (Definition, Process, Stages & Significance)

 - Biological Pigments in Plants – Types of Plant Pigments | Uses of Pigments

 To explore more about chlorophyll definition, or any other definitions in Biology, register at BYJU’S.